HarukaB/google-oauth-app-homepage/README.md

-# Drive Access Tool (Private Use)
+# GAccess

-This is a personal utility for accessing my own Google Drive files using OAuth 2.0 authorization.
+This is a personal utility for accessing Google APIs using OAuth 2.0 authorization for personal usage.
 It does **not store**, **process**, or **share** any user data beyond what is necessary for the authorized session.

 ## Features

 - Local-only operation, no server or data sharing
-- Uses Google OAuth to access Drive
+- Uses Google OAuth to access Drive and Docs
 - Simple workflow for personal file automation

 ## Scopes Requested